Mary Ann (1772 ship): Subsequent career

 Lloyd's Register continues to show Munroe as master and her trade as London—Botany Bay until 1797.
 In 1797 Mary Ann's master changes to Curry, her owner changes to Calvert & Co., and her trade becomes London−Africa.

 Capture

 It is likely that actually Currie assumed command much earlier.
 On 14 October 1794 Lloyd's List reported that the French frigate Druid had captured Mary Ann at 49°30′N 12°40′W on 13 August.
 Mary Ann had been on her way from Tobago to London.

 It is not clear when and how Mary Ann was restored to her owners, but it is clear from the data in Lloyd's Register for 1797 that she was.

 Enslaving voyage

 Captain Robert Currie received a letter of marque on 16 October 1797.
 Currie sailed Mary Ann from London on 5 November 1797, bound for the Gold Coast.
+In 1797, 104 vessels sailed from British ports bound on voyages to transport enslaved people; 12 of these vessels sailed from London.

-She embarked captives at Cape Coast Castle.
+Mary Ann embarked captives at Cape Coast Castle.
 She arrived at Demerara on 27 September 1798, with 407 captives.